-- 1. Without prejudice to Union and national aviation safety legislation, in order to exercise the rights granted to them under Article 3, UK air carriers shall be required to obtain an operating authorisation from each Member State in which they wish to operate. - 2.
-On receipt of an application for an operating authorisation from a UK air carrier, the Member State concerned shall grant the appropriate operating authorisation without undue delay, provided that: - (a) the applicant UK air carrier holds a valid operating licence in accordance with the legislation of the United Kingdom; and - (b) effective regulatory control over the applicant UK air carrier is exercised and maintained by the United Kingdom, the competent authority is clearly identified and the UK air carrier holds an air operator certificate delivered by the said authority. - 3.
-Without prejudice to the need to allow for sufficient time for the carrying out of necessary assessments, UK air carriers are entitled to submit their applications for operating authorisations as from the day this Regulation enters into force.
+1. Without prejudice to Union and national law in the area of aviation safety, in order to exercise the rights granted to them under Article 3, UK air carriers shall be required to obtain an operating authorisation from each Member State in which they wish to operate.

+2. On receipt of an application for an operating authorisation from a UK air carrier, the Member State concerned shall grant the appropriate operating authorisation without undue delay, provided that:

+(a) the applicant UK air carrier holds a valid operating licence in accordance with the legislation of the United Kingdom; and

+(b) effective regulatory control over the applicant UK air carrier is exercised and maintained by the United Kingdom, the competent authority is clearly identified and the UK air carrier holds an air operator certificate delivered by the said authority.

+3. Without prejudice to the need to allow for sufficient time for the carrying out of the necessary assessments, UK air carriers shall be entitled to submit their applications for operating authorisations from the day of entry into force of this Regulation.
 The Member States shall have the power to approve those applications as from that day, provided that the conditions for such approval are met.
-However, any authorisations thus granted shall take effect no earlier than on the first day of application of this Regulation referred to in Article 12(2).
+However, any authorisations thus granted shall take effect no earlier than on the first day of application of this Regulation as set out in the first subparagraph of Article 14(2).